git-bug/git-bug/doc/architecture.md

 ## graphql

-The package `graphql` implement the GraphQL API, mapping the data model and providing read/write access from outside of the process.
+The package `graphql` implement the GraphQL API, mapping the data model and providing read/write access from outside the process.
 This API is in particular used by the webUI but could be used to implement other user interfaces or bridges with other systems.

 ## webui